 Treatment

 Most of the time, warts will fade away as mysteriously as they appeared.
-Thanks to the horse’s immune system clearing the virus, usually within a few months.
-If warts are in a problematic spot or don’t go away on their own, a vet might step in with treatments.
+This is because the horse’s immune system clears the virus, usually within a few months.
+If warts are problematic or don’t go away independently, a vet might step in with treatments.

 11. Cellulitis

-Cellulitis in horses is a condition that can get under skin—literally.
-It’s an infection of the deep layers of the skin and the tissues underneath, causing swelling, pain, and sometimes a whole lot of trouble.
+Cellulitis in horses is a condition that can get under the skin—literally.
+It’s an infection of the deep layers of the skin and the tissues underneath, causing swelling, pain, and sometimes much trouble.

 Let’s break down the causes, signs, prevention, and treatment in a way that’s easy to understand.